Infertility & IVF

 Infertility is defined as the inability to conceive a pregnancy after 12 months of unprotected sexual intercourse.
 Infertility currently affects approximately 1 in 6 Australian couples of reproductive age.

-There are many factors involved in infertility and may involve male, female or a combination of factors.
+There are many factors involved in infertility and it may involve male, female or a combination of factors.

 Causes of female infertility may include: